ericrommel/python_test_automation_book/weeks/week02/section01.md

 ## 1.3 Updating

 Updating a list is useful when test data or test scenarios increase/decrease (evolve).
-You can modify elements by assigning new values to specific indexes.
+You can update a list by modifying its elements, appending new items, or even inserting elements at specific positions.

 ### Syntax: